the hi-end doctor

 are your speakers proportionate to the dimensions of the listening room?

-A speaker emits its own sound, but the final sound perceived by your ears in the listening position depends on the dimensions, materials, shape, and contents of the listening room, as well as its location relative to the walls, and its dimensional match with the room.
-Therefore, when considering the purchase of a pair of speakers, your first and foremost considerations should be: where am I going to place them?
-Are the speakers of choice dimensionally suitable for my listening room?
+The speakers emit their own sound, but the final sound perceived by your ears in the listening position depends on the dimensions, materials, shape, and contents of the listening room, as well as their location relative to corners and walls, and how well their dimensions match those of the room.

 Consequently, you must choose speakers that are compatible with their future location in the room and appropriate in proportion to the dimensions of your listening room.
 For instance, avoid buying floorstanders, or large speakers, if your room is quite small, or if you're constrained to place them in the corners or close to them!
 However, selecting the right speakers based on these principles is just the right start.
-Indeed, after placing them in the listening room, you must have them customized and tuned to achieve the flattest possible frequency response at the listening point.
+Indeed, after placing them, you must have them customized and tuned to achieve the flattest possible frequency response at the listening point.

 sound perfection is not correlated with the price